 Kosovo remains one of the most interesting countries and states in Europe, with a history that’s as diverse and as controversial as anywhere else.
 It’s actually one of the youngest countries on the continent and remains a hotly-disputed zone as a result of boundaries.

-Home to almost two million people, it remains a fairly misunderstood country, and to help you get to know the nation, here are 24 interesting facts about Kosovo for you to digest at your leisure.
+Home to almost two million people, it remains a fairly misunderstood country, and to help you get to know the nation, here are 23 fun facts about Kosovo for you to digest at your leisure.

 Believe it or not, Kosovo is actually the second-youngest country on the planet, at least at the time of writing.
 The nation split from Serbia in 2008, with South Sudan emerging as a new nation only three years later.